-Because of Divine I watched John Waters movies.
+Because of Divine, I watched John Waters movies.
 Initially, I considered them too lowbrow for my rarefied tastes.
-Would someone please pop some Herzog in the DVD before I totally barf?!
+Would someone please pop some Herzog into the DVD before I barf?!
 But seriously, how can you laugh your ass off at Southpark and not love John Waters?
-Getting older can be kinda cool.
+Getting older can be cool.

-I’ve revisited his films with delight, embracing my inner white trash.
+I’ve revisited Water’s films with delight, embracing my inner white trash.
 Last night I chuckled and guffawed my way through Female Trouble.
 And I had such a nightmare!
-Hopefully, you’ve seen the movie, so you’ll understand where I’m coming from.
+I hope you’ve seen the movie, so you’ll understand where I’m coming from.

-My hair was fantastically coiffed by my stylist Rodeyo, who bears and uncanny (but slimmer) resemblance to Divine.
+My hair was fantastically coiffed by my stylist Rodeyo, who bears an uncanny (but slimmer) resemblance to Divine.
 The voice match, BTW, is dead on.
 Continuing with my dream.
-I waited an hour “checking out” from a prestigious salon in a line that was half farmer’s market and half posh department store,.
+I waited an hour “checking out” from a prestigious salon in a line half farmer’s market and half posh department store.
 The proprietress (Mrs. Dasher) overcharged me ten dollars, to which I protested.
 She called forth a sinister, but Monty Pythonesque Spanish Inquisition crew to harass me for the money.

 My punishment was not the comfy chair, but banishment from the stylish salon.
 In my dream, I could conjure no greater punishment than being forbidden to visit Rodeyo for a periodic haircut and highlight (yes, he’s that good!).
 Horrified by my shallowness, I woke up.
 This is probably unrelated, but today at the local grocery store, I tracked down a sales associate to insist on a reduced price for brand name milk ($2.99) since the store brand on sale ($1.79) had run out.